Serving Art Educators

 Arts Advocacy- ArtLex

-of the Arts on Learning (pdf)
+The Impact of the Arts on Learning (PDF)

 Arts Advocacy Checklist- NASAA